DamoM73/turtle_vid_tute/lesson_3.md

 3
 ```

-This still has four iterations.
-It just starts counting at 0.
+The loop still has four iterations.
+The difference is, it starts counting at `0`.

-If you use the `range` function without providing a starting number, Python will automatically start from `0`.
+If the `range` function is not given a starting number, it will start at `0`.

-So we could just use:
+So we could just use the following.

 ``` python
 for index in range(4):